Basics

 Introduction

 Content analysis is a research process used in qualitative analysis to interpret text data through systematic coding and identifying themes or patterns.
-As a research technique, it plays a crucial role in the study of communication and media.
+As a research technique, it plays a fundamental role in the study of communication and media.
 Among its various forms, latent content analysis offers a unique approach by focusing on the underlying meaning within the data, rather than just the explicit content.
 This article outlines the definition, research methods, and applications of latent content analysis, comparing it to manifest content analysis and discussing when one might be preferred over the other.
 The subsequent sections will provide a clear and concise overview of conducting latent content analysis, its advantages, and its disadvantages, equipping researchers with the knowledge to effectively apply this method in their studies.

 A latent content analysis looks between the lines of text to identify deeper meaning.